Sandro Wagner

-Sandro Wagner ([ˈzandʁo ˈvaːɡnɐ]; born 29 November 1987) is a German football manager and former professional footballer who played as a striker.
-He is the head coach of Regionalliga Bayern side SpVgg Unterhaching.
+Sandro Wagner ([ˈzandʁo ˈvaːɡnɐ]; born 29 November 1987) is a German professional football manager and former player who played as a striker.
+He is the manager of Bundesliga side FC Augsburg.

-He began his career at Bayern Munich but made only eight appearances in his first spell at the club.
+He began his career at Bayern Munich, but made only eight appearances in his first spell at the club.
 He subsequently represented MSV Duisburg of the 2.
-Bundesliga and SV Werder Bremen, Hertha BSC, SV Darmstadt 98 and TSG 1899 Hoffenheim of the Bundesliga before returning to Bayern in January 2018.
+Bundesliga and Werder Bremen, Hertha BSC, Darmstadt 98 and 1899 Hoffenheim of the Bundesliga before returning to Bayern in 2018.
+After a year there, he joined Chinese club Tianjin TEDA before retiring in 2020.

 Wagner was part of the German side that won the 2009 UEFA European Under-21 Championship.
-He earned eight caps and scored five goals for the senior team, winning the 2017 FIFA Confederations Cup.
+He earned eight caps and scored five goals for the senior national team, winning the 2017 FIFA Confederations Cup.

+Wagner was the head coach of SpVgg Unterhaching from 2021 to 2023, leaving the club after a successful promotion to the 3.
+Liga.
+He subsequently joined the German U20 national team as an assistant manager and later also the senior team.
+In 2025, he became the manager of Augsburg.

 Club career

 Early career

 Wagner scored his first goal for Bayern Munich in a 2–0 victory over VfB Stuttgart in the 2007 DFL-Ligapokal, a six team pre-season tournament composing of the top four Bundesliga teams, the winners of the German Cup and the first-place team from the 2.
 Bundesliga.
 Wagner started the match in place of the ill Miroslav Klose.
 He assisted the first goal of the match for Franck Ribéry and scored himself in the 66th minute.
 He also made appearances for the reserve team during the 2005–06, 2006–07, and 2007–08 seasons.

 On 10 June 2008, Wagner moved to MSV Duisburg before signing for Werder Bremen on 31 January 2010.
 During the 2008–09 season, Wagner scored nine goals in 32 matches.
 During the 2009–10 season, Wagner scored five goals in seven matches.

-On 19 January 2012, Wagner was loaned to 1.
-FC Kaiserslautern.
+On 19 January 2012, Wagner was loaned to Kaiserslautern.

 Hertha BSC and Darmstadt

 He then played for Hertha BSC and Hertha BSC II from 2012 to 2015.
 He scored six goals in 32 matches for Hertha and one goal in one match for the reserve team during the 2012–13 season.
 He scored two goals in 25 matches for Hertha in the 2013–14 season.
 He also played a match for the reserve team without scoring a goal.
 In his final season with Hertha, he played 16 matches for the first team and one match for the reserve team without scoring a goal for either team.

-On 8 August 2015, Wagner signed for SV Darmstadt 98.
+On 8 August 2015, Wagner signed for Darmstadt 98.
 During the 2015–16 season, Wagner scored 15 goals in 34 matches played.